userlandkernel/wksploit-framework/README.md

 # WKsploit-Framework
 Webkit Browser Exploitation Framework written in Javascript

-# WKSploit
-WKSploit is in means a "jailbreak", although it wont install Cydia because Cydia isnt required for a Jailbreak.
-Jailbreaking only means bypassing the restrictions that Apple puts on the operating system for security purposes.

 # Warranty
-The process of jailbreaking your iPhone, iPad or iPod touch is legal in the U.S. for the time being.
+The process of bypassing Apple's security measures for your iPhone, iPad or iPod touch is legal in the U.S. for the time being.
 What is certain is that Apple considers jailbreaking a violation of its warranty, so if something goes wrong during the process, it's up to you to fix it.

 # TODO
 - [x] Make Development Branch